 rescue operations and trains her bloodhound, Calhoun, as a trailing

-mix - Dottie, two cats - Thomas and Abe, and two ball pythons - Jake
+mix - Dottie, one cat - Abe, and several ball pythons.

 “I like to put myself in my patient’s and